plfa/plfa.github.io/src/plfa/part2/Subtyping.lagda.md

     cong suc (distinct-lookup-inj dls lsij)
 ```

-We shall need to convert from an irrelevent proof of distinctness to a
+We shall need to convert from an irrelevant proof of distinctness to a
 relevant one.
 In general, the laundering of irrelevant proofs into
 relevant ones is easy to do when the predicate in question is
 decidable.
 The following is a decision procedure for whether a vector